Caioflp/undergraduate-thesis/src/README.md

 ## Done

+* Redo all the calculations we did, in LaTeX (copy the neurips paper's template and work on top of that, pointing out what's different in the proof)
+* Keep translating the proof and taking note of which assumptions must hold.
 * Use analytical version of p(z, x)/p(z)p(x) (Seems to perform worse?)
 * Verify the implementation (seems to be correct)
 * Remove separate plots for grid and observed points in functional sgd.